elihunter173/website/content/blog/2022_04_14_partial_order_precedence_climbing.md

 since its rule `ExprP2` includes itself on the right side of the operator.

-Translating this grammar into a recursive descent parser (and handling left-recursion with loops) gives us the following parser in pseudo-Rust.
+Translating this grammar into a recursive descent parser (and handling left-recursion with loops) gives us the following code in pseudo-Rust.

 ```rs
 fn parse_expr(lexer) -> Expr {